Giving kids a shot

 "There is nothing more rewarding than when these families tell you, 'If it weren't for you guys, my kid couldn't play hockey this year,'" said Hudella, 41, seated in Blue Line's basement office in Hastings.
 He said he loves the work because it combines his two great passions: hockey and the military.

 In the past year, the nonprofit has set up a handful of distribution points around the country, and Hudella retired from active guard duty to work full-time helping kids learn and play hockey.
-His efforts have drawn national attention in hockey circles and even at the White House.
+His efforts have drawn national attention in hockey circles.
 The National Hockey League Players Association has contributed more than $150,000 worth of equipment, and Minnesota Wild players and management have provided about 3,000 Wild tickets to military families.

 Hudella, who earns $48,000 a year as president, is the only one paid at Blue Line, which has about 50 "core" volunteers and many supporters in and out of hockey.
 The organization's website lists endorsements by 11 NHL teams, 16 players and more than 20 corporate partners, including Cub Foods, Supervalu and Kwik Rink.
 Donors include Anaheim Ducks owner Henry Samueli, who recently invited Hudella to Anaheim for lunch and a $10,000 gift, Hudella said.